paulboone/avogadro-plugin-examples/README.md

 # Avogadro Plugin Examples

+DEPRECATED => These examples will not precisely work in Avogadro 2.0; please see examples in Avogadro 2.0 source code.

 This repository holds templates you can use to create your own python plugins for avogadro.

 At a high-level, a plugin contains: